theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

 Note that I am explicitly not specifying which kind of transistor (PNP, NPN etc)- which one you choose depends on a few other factors so for now I'll keep it abstract.
 Notice that there's also a new resistor there between the capacitor and the transistor.
 This is generally a low-value resistor and it's just there to limit the current that goes through the transistor when the capacitor discharges as too much current could damage the transistor.

-That leaves the question of how to take a frequency input signal and turn it into a reset signal to control the transistor.
-This is the point where VCOs and DCOs diverge- up until now their theory has been the same but the form of the frequency input signal and the way the it's used is vastly different between the two.
-The next two sections will explore the difference approaches taken by VCO and DCO designs to control the transistor and the capacitor, and therefore, the frequency of the sawtooth waveform.
+So now the circuit has a means of electronically resetting the capacitor.
+The next step is to create a circuit that takes a frequency input signal and turns it into a *reset signal* to control the transistor.
+This is the point where VCOs and DCOs diverge, as up until now their theory has been the same but the form of the frequency input signal and the way the it's used is vastly different between the two.
+The next few sections will explore the different approaches taken by VCO and DCO designs to control the transistor and the capacitor, and therefore, the frequency of the sawtooth waveform.

 [^fast]: Truthfully it would be fun to watch someone [try to press a button 440 times per second](https://xkcd.com/730/)

 ## The analog voltage-controlled oscillator

-Although the point of this article is to explore DCO design, it's worthwhile to spend some time examining the operating principles behind a VCO as it can provide some insight into what the DCO was designed to overcome.
+Although the point of this article is to explore DCO design, it's worthwhile to spend some time examining the operating principles behind a VCO.
+This analysis will provide some insight into certain aspects of the DCO's design.

 The analog VCO design uses a **control voltage** as its frequency input signal.
 Creating this control voltage is pretty complicated[^expo] and it's a bit too much to discuss here, but you should know that the control voltage generation circuitry is *temperature sensitive*- once the instrument warms up the oscillators will be out of tune!
 This is one of the motivating factors behind the DCO's design.